 While I have met many people that subscribe to this belief, I have never been in an environment where it is practised on such a collective level, and with people of such prominence and influence.

-If you've ever played on competitive team sports (I played soccer for many years growing up), you probably know the feeling of working together as a team to succeed.
+If you've ever played competitive team sports (I played soccer for many years growing up), you probably know the feeling of working together as a team to succeed.
 Both in my personal and professional life, I loved working together in collaborative teams to solve challenging problems.
-In SV, I had the feeling that the whole ecosystem is working towards this, and it was intoxicating.
+In Silicon Valley, I had the feeling that the whole ecosystem is working towards this, and it was intoxicating.

 Entrepreneurs don't need to feel like they are going at it alone, there are numerous peers, mentors, and advisers who are there to support you.
 The only expectation is that you will be willing to do the same when the time comes.

 You can't risk it all, all the time

 Before I came on this Trek, I imagined entrepreneurs have to be serial risk-takers.
 It was an absolute prerequisite that someone would be willing to risk it all time and time again until they found success.
 While I would categorise myself as a calculated risk-taker, I just could not imagine myself living with that kind of constant uncertainty.
 What I learned was that neither can the average entrepreneur!

 In fact, it is perfectly normal for people to move from periods of uncertainty after starting a business or working in a failed start-up, to stable and certain employment in a larger company.

 They aren't giving up their entrepreneurial aspirations, they are just aware that they need periods of stability that will support them both financially and psychologically when they move to riskier endeavours.
 What I saw as unique in SV, was that from a recruitment perspective, this movement back and forth wasn't seen as a disadvantage.
 Large companies don't expect employees to stay with them for their entire career, and they value the skills these entrepreneurial people bring to their organisations, even if they know they are eventually going to leave.